toverux/HallOfFame/README.md

    - See another photo from the same city.
    - Save photo to disk.
    - Follow creator (see more of their pictures).
+   - Labelling so you can choose your preferred style of pictures to see (ex. landscape, detailing, skyline, aerial, etc.).

 ## Development